ptrckqn/cepetro/src/pages/about.md

       Experience:

-      * Dr. Damte has 20 years of petroleum industry and related teaching experience with expertise in petroleum systems analysis of basins in North, East and West Africa, North and South America, Western and Central Europe, and Western Australia.
-Throughout his industry career, he has provided solutions to structurally complex problems at the basin to prospect scale.
-He is also responsible for the identification of petroleum opportunities including the eastern Germany play concept for CEP.
-At CEP he has been the lead negotiator for farmouts and during capital raising efforts.
+      * Dr. Damte has 30 years of experience in the petroleum industry and related academic teaching, with deep expertise in petroleum systems analysis across basins in North, East, and West Africa; North and South America; Western and Central Europe; and Western Australia.
+Throughout his industry career, he has delivered solutions to structurally complex challenges ranging from basin scale evaluations to prospect level assessments.
+He has led the identification of petroleum opportunities, including the development of eastern Germany and Poland play concepts for CEP.
+At CEP, Dr. Damte has spearheaded exploration and operational initiatives, serving as lead negotiator for joint ventures and actively participating in capital raising activities.

       Education: